Add a little fun to your closing activity with emoji exit tickets!

 These emoji exit ticket prompts are quick and serve well their purpose of proving the data you need to make informed choices about which concepts/ideas to reteach or extend in future lessons.

-The How Do I Feel Today emoji exit slip fits best into the category of “morning work” or “bell work”.
+The How Do I Feel Today emoji exit ticket fits best into the category of “morning work” or “bell work”.

-If you have a student who normally performs well in class but on a particular day he’s slacking, that may be cause for concern.
+If a student who normally performs well in class is under-performing on a particular day, there may be cause for concern.

-It’s a great idea to use the How Do I Feel Today emoji exit ticket daily as a morning exercise to gauge how your elementary students are feeling.
+It’s a great idea to use the How Do I Feel Today emoji exit ticket daily as a morning exercise to gauge how students are feeling.

 A bonus of this exit ticket is that the student has to explain why he or she is feeling that emotion.
-That’s potentially a gold mine of valuable information available to you.
+That’s potentially a gold mine of valuable information.

 Observing patterns among their overall mood, work habits, and academic proficiency is priceless anecdotal evidence that you may want to document if you see alarming trends that last longer than normal.